PencilCode/dynamic.io/README.md

 in the ordinary way.
 But it supports a few more options as well as the "setupNamespace" method for handling namespace callbacks.

-The key new entrypoint for users is "setupNamespace", which accepts a namespace name (or '*' for any-namespace) and a callback that can initialize a (passed) namespace instance when it is dynamically created.
+Dynamic namespaces can be set up using "setupNamespace", which accepts a namespace name (or '*' for any-namespace) and a callback that can initialize a (passed) namespace instance when it is dynamically created.
+(Or, if it's pre-existing at setupNamespace time.)
 Return false from this callback to reject the namespace.

 New options include:
  * mainHost (default '*') - set to a hostname if you want